awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Task health is reported by the `healthStatus` of the task, which is determined by the health of the essential containers in the task\.
 If all essential containers in the task are reporting as `HEALTHY`, then the task status also reports as `HEALTHY`\.
 If any essential containers in the task are reporting as `UNHEALTHY` or `UNKNOWN`, then the task status also reports as `UNHEALTHY` or `UNKNOWN`, accordingly\.
 If a service's task reports as unhealthy, it is removed from a service and replaced\.
 The following are notes about container health check support:
 + Container health checks require version 1\.17\.0 or greater of the Amazon ECS container agent\.
 For more information, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.
-+ Container health checks are supported for Fargate tasks if using platform version version 1\.1\.0 or later\.
++ Container health checks are supported for Fargate tasks if you are using platform version 1\.1\.0 or later\.
 For more information, see [AWS Fargate Platform Versions](platform_versions.md)\.
 + Container health checks are not supported for tasks that are part of a service that is configured to use a Classic Load Balancer\.
 `command`
 A string array representing the command that the container runs to determine if it is healthy\.
 The string array can start with `CMD` to execute the command arguments directly, or `CMD-SHELL` to run the command with the container's default shell\.
 If neither is specified, `CMD` is used by default\.